-- be a whole-of-Government approach. ٠ - be design-led and context specific. ٠ - locate structures and consider minimising ٠ impact to public realm. - incorporates surrounding projects and • future-proofs opportunities for other projects. - provides a public realm or community ٠ benefit. - secure funding and any required approvals ٠ early. - includes a clear communication and ٠ engagement strategy that involves stakeholders and engages the community.
+- be a whole-of-Government approach - be design-led and context specific - locate structures and consider minimising impact to public realm - incorporates surrounding projects and future-proofs opportunities for other projects - provides a public realm or community benefit - secure funding and any required approvals early - includes a clear communication and engagement strategy that involves stakeholders and engages the community.

-Tram stop improvements should:
+Design principles for tram stop improvements should:

-- cause no net loss of public space or healthy trees - provide design excellence and an innovative design response - minimise building footprint and • construction impact - be co-located or have a multifunctional • use - · consider visual impact and scale from all aspects - considers CPTED principles - use high-quality materials that are durable and readily maintained.
+- cause no net loss of public space or healthy trees - provide design excellence and an innovative design response - minimise building footprint and construction impact - be co-located or have a multifunctional use - consider visual impact and scale from all aspects - considers CPTED principles - use high-quality materials that are durable and readily maintained.

-Prepare best practice design principles 14.1 to advocate and engage with the Victorian Government for all tram stop upgrades:
+14.1 Advocate to and engage with the Victorian Government for all tram stop upgrades, which consider Council's principles.

+Locations: